 When working from home, having a well set out office can be the key to making sure you get your daily jobs done.
 But putting together a well-designed home office, with the right equipment and furniture, doesn’t just give you what you need to work.
 It can allow you to work more effectively.

-From the space to think to seating to work comfortably, office furniture business Penketh Group explains how a well-designed home office can make you more productive.
+From creating a space to think to making sure your work seating is comfortable and supportive, (particularly if you have a bad back), here’s how a well-designed home office can make you more productive.

 A tidy office equals a tidy mind.
 So it makes sense that a home office with ample storage, to keep things tidy and organised, can make you more productive, while a cluttered space can be distractive and slow down your productivity.
 A well-designed home office will have a range of storage to keep your essentials close by and your less urgent items out of sight.

 Good storage includes a filing cabinet to keep your business documents and shelves to hold key files.
 You can use shelves or drawers alongside your office walls to store items that you’re unlikely to need on a daily basis, such as your tax and financial information.
 More urgent items can be stored at arm’s reach, like in your desk drawers, as mentioned above.

 Finally, carefully selected lighting for your home office can also help increase your work productivity.
 Poor, harsh lighting can result in eye strain, headaches and feeling irritable, which can be distractive.

 It can also slow down your productivity, as you’re likely to feel unfocused and need more breaks from work.
 You should also aim to illuminate your home office space in a way that doesn’t create harsh shadows or undue glare on your computer screen.